Coco Star

 Susan Brice (born 16 March 1971), better known by her stage name Coco Star (or simply Coco), is an English singer and songwriter, who was signed to Universal Music and EMI.
-Brice has collaborated with artists such as Craig David, Artful Dodger and Fragma for the number 1 hit, "Toca's Miracle".
+Brice has collaborated with artists such as Craig David, Artful Dodger.

 Early life

 Brice was born in Welwyn Garden City, Hertfordshire.
 Her parents were both musical artists and singers although not professionally.
 She was musically active before the age of just 5 with hopes of having a number one hit record, which she later achieved.
 Brice can play the cello and all of the recorder family, and some piano.

 At the age of just 12, Brice was writing and performing her own songs and had recorded her first track at the age of 15.

 Brice attended the University of the West of England, Bristol where she achieved a BA Hons degree in fashion and textiles.
 Prior to this, she had completed an art foundation course and a national diploma in art and design.